So what are you in university for?

 As in so many other sectors of modern life, the internet is changing the assumptions of higher education, but it is not yet clear what is emerging at the other end.
 Clearly there are also business questions: if you are offering free access to courses, how is that being funded?
 And the answer generally is through advertising.
 But the biggest question is whether free online courses, without certification, can find a market, and more particularly whether they will destroy the existing ‘market’ for university degrees.
 Probably not, because the formal qualification is still the key objective for most.
 But if this gets more and more expensive, and the return on such an investment gets less obvious, some may begin to think again.
 But then, perhaps there is another model altogether, that combines technology-smart methods with employment-aware content, affordable cost and secure quality assurance, with a degree at the end.
 That may be the golden ticket.

-It’s an interesting world in the digital age.Explore posts in the same categories: higher education, technology comment below, or link to this permanent URL from your own site.
+It’s an interesting world in the digital age.higher education, technology comment below, or link to this permanent URL from your own site.